 So it no doubt seemed at times to many people.
 Russell asserted that Kennedy and Macmillan were "much more wicked than Hitler."(April 1961) He later claimed that the Vietcong was non-communist ("a non-communist popular front").(46).
 But emphatically it is not true that Russell in his last years criticized only the West.
 The record clearly shows that his protests went in all directions.
 (47) To Nikita Krushchev, with whom he exchanged long letters, Russell denounced the sentencing of Pasternak's friends in 1961, and later he protested to other Soviet leaders over the treatment of Soviet Jews and other political prisoners.
 He protested to Tito the imprisonment of Djilas.
-He filed complaints with Cuba and Rumania, as well as Greece, Portugal, Turkey, Algeria, whenever there was abridgement of free speech.
-This commitment to intellectual freedom comes through as an authentic belief, beyond all political expediency.
+He filed complaints with Cuba and Rumania, as well as Greece, Portugal, Turkey, Algeria, whenever there was avoid all political expediency.
 And this is rare indeed.
 It is rare, it seems to me, to find anyone who will denounce all cases of injustice and oppression; people's indignation is amazingly selective.
 Those who burn with indignation at the situation in El Salvador or South Africa usually have nothing to say about Afghanistan or Poland.
-If it was a matter of intellectual freedom, whatever variety, or non-Communist.
+If it was a matter of intellectual freedom, Russell always was moved to righteous wrath regardless of the offender, whether Communist, of whatever variety, or non-Communist.
 A rare and noble trait, I submit.